RandyParedis/GraphDonkey/README.md

 For `GraphDonkey`, some bugs are common and known by me, which I've listed below.
 These are on the top of the list to be fixed in a future version.

-* Saving a file and reopening it can cause its contents to change and comments to disappear.
-* Copying and cutting text from the editor before closing it clears the clipboard.
-* Syntax highlighting may do some weird things.
+* Error highlighting may do some weird things.
 * RMB menu in the editor is not linked to other functionality.

 Did you run into another error or a bug?
 [Please let me know!](https://github.com/RandyParedis/GraphDonkey/issues)

+##### wontfix
+The `wontfix` label is usually associated with bugs that will not get a solution.
+This is often used if there are things beyond the developer's control.
+Alas, `GraphDonkey` is not in the clear for issues like this.
+The following list is a list of bugs that will not be fixed because of the explained reason.

+* Copying and cutting text from the editor before closing it clears the clipboard.
+  * This issue is linked to the OS.
+For efficiency, a clipboard stores a reference to the copied data, instead of the actual data.
+When the application closes, this reference isn't pointing to anything anymore.
+Without the use of a proper clipboard manager, this issue cannot be fixed.

 ### Copyright
 It's important to list your sources if you're working on a project.
 One does not